 Joanne was 82 years old when she was told she had advanced heart failure.

-“In general, heart failure is a terminal disease, and it takes its toll on the patient,” a cardiothoracic surgeon at Piedmont.
+“In general, heart failure is a terminal disease, and it takes its toll on the patient,” says a cardiothoracic surgeon at Piedmont.

 To prolong Joanne’s life, doctors implanted a left ventricular assist device (LVAD) to simulate the normal pumping function of her heart.